 Humans are social beings.
 Our relationships directly influence our happiness and health.
 There are numerous studies that show that people with a supportive network of loving relationships live longer and healthier.
 At the same time, most relationships also challenge us.
 If you ask any manager what the biggest challenge in their job is, they will likely answer 'people'.
 And these are people that those managers aren't even emotionally involved with.
 The relationships with people that we truly care about can be a great source of joy and support, but likely also cause us heartbreak and worry sometimes.

 Relationships mirror us and challenge us to grow in our self-awareness.
 Relationships play an important part in our human experience and are an essential pillar that helps us build a happy and fulfilled life.

 Background reading: The 6 pillars of a happy life

-And, relationships aren’t accidental or arbitrary.
+And, relationships aren't accidental or arbitrary.
 Yoga philosophy teaches us, that they have a reason and purpose in our lives.
-The people we are in a relationship with (friend, boyfriend, father, mother, siblings, etc) all have a reason for being in our life and we have a reason for being in their lives.
+The people we are in a relationship with (friend, boyfriend, father, mother, siblings, etc) all have a reason for being in our lives and we have a reason for being in their lives.
 We are bound to each other by karma.

 Relationships do not exist randomly, but exist due to karmic bonds.
 Relationships balance our karma by giving us sadness or happiness.

 Karma can literally be translated as ‘action’.
 It refers to the law that every action has an equal reaction.
 This reaction can either take place immediately or at some point in the future.
 Yoga philosophy is characterized by the notion of infinity, implying reincarnation and rebirth.
 Therefore these karmic reactions operate across lifetimes.
 Good or virtuous actions will have good reactions and bad or vicious actions will have bad reactions.

 These karmic reactions are always tied to another soul that has a karmic account with you.
 Any action results in karma being created with another soul.
 Therefore karma creates karmic bonds and greatly influences the relationships we engage in during many lifetimes.